kylep/kyle.pericak.com/content/posts/aws/aws-s3-python.md

 This guide covers how to upload and download files from Amazon's S3 using Python.
-Setup is done from the web ui.
+Setup is done from the web UI.

 # Create a Bucket